lydiahallie/javascript-questions/uz-UZ/README.md

 A generator function "pauses" its execution when it sees the `yield` keyword.
 First, we have to let the function yield the string "Do you love JavaScript?", which can be done by calling `game.next().value`.

 Every line is executed, until it finds the first `yield` keyword.
-There is a `yield` keyword on the first line within the function: the execution stops with the first yield! _This means that the variable `answer` is not defined yet!_
+There is a `yield` keyword on the first line within the function: the execution stops with the first yield! _This means that the o&apos;zgaruvchi `answer` is not defined yet!_

 When we call `game.next("Yes").value`, the previous `yield` is replaced with the value of the parameters passed to the `next()` function, `"Yes"` in this case.
-The value of the variable `answer` is now equal to `"Yes"`.
+The value of the o&apos;zgaruvchi `answer` is now equal to `"Yes"`.
 The condition of the if-statement returns `false`, and `JavaScript loves you back ❤️` gets logged.

 </p>
 </details>